AhmedElsaadany10/Ordering-System/README.md

 This feature is implemented using a **middleware** in the backend.

 ### Admin:
-- There is only one admin.
+- There is only one admin ( username: admin | password: admin ).
 - The admin can add and update products (through the API only).
 - Has Two Sections
     #### Poducts